atlisg/vegan-bot/README.md

 `PORT=80 forever start server.js`

-To stop the server run
+To stop the server, first find the id of the process

 `forever list`

-to find the id of the process, then run
+then run

 `forever stop <id>`